Making money with photography sounds like the stuff of dreams, doesn’t it?

-Even if you don’t fancy any of the suggestions on this list you could still start earning money with your photographs.
+Even if you don’t fancy any of the suggestions on this list, you could still start earning money as a freelancer.

 A career path that’s becoming more and more viable these days is to set yourself up as a freelance photographer and offer your skills to the world.